expresso/router/README.md

 The result is an express app which you can use just like any other express app, including adding new routes, middlewares, error middlewares or starting a server with `app.listen()`.

+You can specify your own app by passing a custom `app` property to the `createApp` options object.
+This is useful if you want to use your own express middlewares, or if you want to use a different version of express.

+The `GET /docs` endpoint can be customized by passing a custom `docsEndpoint` property to `createApp`.
+You can also use the `swaggerUiOptions` property to customize the swagger UI.

 ```typescript
 import { routing } from './routing.ts'
 import { createApp, OpenApiInfo } from '../src'